insysbio/LikelihoodProfiler.jl/joss/paper.md

 | log10\_sd\_pSTAT5B\_rel       | (0.625924, 1.08439)                           | (0.624763, 1.08514)                          | (0.62272, 1.0853)                     |
 | log10\_sd\_rSTAT5A\_rel       | (0.312047, 0.762828)                          | (0.312496, 0.763286)                         | (0.307907, 0.763785)                  |

+\* `nothing` here means that the parameter is not restricted within the parameter range, i.e. it does not meet the threshold for being considered identifiable.

 The optimal profiling method and settings depend on the complexity of the model and the goal of the analysis:
 - OptimizationProfiler benefits from the choice of optimization algorithm (e.g., gradient-based or derivative-free) but may be computationally intensive.
 - IntegrationProfiler provides smooth profile trajectories but requires Hessian computation or approximation, which may be challenging for large-scale models.
-- CICOProfiler is often more efficient for CI estimation when the full profile is not needed.
+- CICOProfiler is often more efficient for fast CI estimation when the full profile is not needed.

 ## Implementation and Extensibility